-- 40.1 Hurricane Travel Team When the team is deployed for a time period exceeding ten (10) days, a day off will be granted for each ten (10) day period deployed.
-This time shall be granted to the members upon completion of the team deployment. - 40.2 When the team is deployed all rights and liabilities of each team member will be carried by the member's agency during time being deployed as if the members were working within the member's jurisdiction.
+- 40.1 When the team is deployed for a time period exceeding ten (10) days, a day off will be granted for each ten (10) day period deployed.
+This time shall be granted to the member upon completion of the team deployment. - 40.2 When the team is deployed all rights and liabilities of each team member will be carried by the member's agency during time being deployed as if the member was working with the member's jurisdiction.